Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ## Spellbreaker’s Mark <small> <span style="float:right;"> Level 3  </span> </small>

-You learn the [Hunter's Mark] spell, and you can cast it at will, without expending a spell slot.
-For you this spell does not require concentration.
+You learn the [Hunter's Mark] spell, and you can cast it at will as if you cast it at 1st-level.
+For you this spell does not require concentration, but the spell's duration remains.

-Moroever, you gain additional benefits against creature affected by this spell:
+Moroever, you gain additional benefits against your Quarry:

-- You learn the creature's spellcasting ability (Intelligence, Wisdom, or Charisma), if any, and the level of the highest level spell it can cast.
+- You learn your Quarry spellcasting ability (Intelligence, Wisdom, or Charisma), if any, and the level of the highest level spell it can cast.
-- The creature has :d20-disadv:**Disadvantage** on :d20-save: Constitution **Saving Throw** to maintain concentration on any spells.
+- Your Quarry has :d20-disadv:**Disadvantage** on :d20-save: Constitution **Saving Throw** to maintain concentration on any spells.
-- You gain an additional way to use your Sneak Attack: You can add your Sneak Attack damage the damage roll on your weapon attack against creature affected by this spell as long as you don't have :d20-disadv: **Disadvantage** on the attack.
+- You gain an additional way to use your Sneak Attack: You can add your Sneak Attack damage the damage roll on your weapon attack against your Quarry as long as you don't have :d20-disadv: **Disadvantage** on the attack.

 ## The People’s Eyebrow <span style="float:right;"> <small> Level 4 </small> </span>